YNiSn$_2$: A candidate Dirac semimetal: Results and discussion

-Figure \ref{MxH_YNiSn2}a) shows the magnetization versus the magnetic field applied parallel/perpendicular to the \textit{b} axis up to $B$ = 6.5 T for several temperatures ranging from 1.8 to 20 K. The data clearly display de Haas-van Alphen (dHvA) oscillations that become more evident after subtracting the high-$T$ diamagnetic contribution, as shown in Figure \ref{MxH_YNiSn2}b).
-Interestingly, the dHvA oscillations couldn't be observed for the magnetic field applied along the \textit{ac} plane, suggesting that these oscillations originate from a very anisotropic Fermi surface.
+Figure \ref{MxH_YNiSn2}a) shows the magnetization versus the magnetic field applied parallel/perpendicular to the \textit{b} axis up to $B$ = 6.5 T for several temperatures ranging from 1.8 to 20 K. The magnetization data exhibit pronounced de Haas–van Alphen (dHvA) oscillations, which are enhanced after subtraction of the high-temperature diamagnetic background [Figure~\ref{MxH_YNiSn2}b)].
+The absence of oscillations for magnetic field applied within the \textit{ac} plane supports the presence of a strongly anisotropic Fermi surface.
 Figure \ref{MxH_YNiSn2}c) presents the fast-Fourier transform (FFT) spectrum in which two very close distinguishable frequencies at $F_1$ = 43.5 T and $F_2$ = 60.8 T were observed.
 It is important to point out that although several oscillation frequencies for different orientations can be found in the pure Sn, its frequency ranges from 170 T to 10$^5$ T, much larger than the two frequencies observed for YNiSn$_2$ \cite{roger_fermi_1976,finkelstein_fermi_1974}.

-Based on the Onsager relation, $F$ = ($\Phi_0$/2$\pi^2$)$A_F$, where $A_F$ is the cross-section area of the Fermi surface normal to the applied magnetic field, we extracted an estimated value of 4.1 X 10$^{-3}$ \AA$^{-2}$ for frequency 43.5 T. This $A_F$ corresponds to about 1\% of the total area of the Brillouin zone basal plane ($\approx$ 0.44 \AA$^{-2}$), suggesting that dHvA oscillations arise from a small Fermi pocket.
-By assuming a circular cross-section, we can extract a Fermi wave vector of $k_{F}$ = ($A_F/\pi$)$^{1/2}$ = 0.034 \AA$^{-1}$.
+Based on the Onsager relation, $F$ = ($\Phi_0$/2$\pi^2$)$A_F$, where $A_F$ is the cross-section area of the Fermi surface normal to the applied magnetic field, we extracted an estimated value of 4.1 X 10$^{-3}$ \AA$^{-2}$ for frequency 43.5 T. This cross-sectional area $A_F$ corresponds to approximately 1\% of the basal-plane area of the Brillouin zone ($\approx 0.44$ \AA$^{-2}$), indicating that the dHvA oscillations originate from a very small Fermi surface pocket.
+Assuming a circular cross section, the corresponding Fermi wave vector is estimated as $k_F = \sqrt{A_F/\pi} = 0.034$ \AA$^{-1}$.

 The nature of the carriers participating in quantum oscillations can be revealed from further quantitative analyses of the dHvA oscillations.
-If the higher harmonic frequency is not significant, the oscillatory magnetization amplitude ($\Delta M$) can be described using the Lifshitz-Kosevich formula: \cite{sankar_crystal_2018,shoenberg_magnetic_1984,hu_nearly_2017}
+If the higher harmonic frequency is not significant, the oscillatory magnetization amplitude ($\Delta M$) can be described using the Lifshitz-Kosevich (LK) formula: \cite{sankar_crystal_2018,shoenberg_magnetic_1984,hu_nearly_2017}

 where